edithvillegas/activation-extractor/docs/source/api/model_functions.rst

 Model Specific Functions
 ========================

-This module contains wrappers to load, tokenize and perform inference on models included by default on the ``model_types`` list so that they can all be called with a uniform API.
+This module contains wrappers to load, tokenize and perform inference and format outputs from models included by default on the ``model_types`` list so that they can all be called with a uniform API.

 This is where new models can be included in the code.